jadnohra/TheNotes/docs/short-notes/2022-11-21-change-of-bayesis.md

 # The rules:
   1. Within parentheses, the normal rules of probability apply.
 For example $$(A .
 (B + C))[D] =  (A .
 B + A .
 C)[D]$$
   2. The rule of conditional probability becomes the device for moving terms between parentheses and square brackets.
-It is the key that makes the notation useful, producing this easy to remember **'Change of Bayesis (pun intended)'** form:
+It is the key that makes the notation useful, producing this easy to remember **'Change of Bayesis'** form:

   $$ A[B] .
 B[C] = (A .
 B)[C] $$